redpanda-data/connect/website/docs/components/outputs/zmq4.md

 ### `poll_timeout`

-The maximum period of time to wait for a message to send before the request is abandoned and reattempted.
+The poll timeout to use.

 Type: `string`